On an Analytical Criterion for Detecting Intermittent Turbulent Behaviour of Solutions of Partial Differential Equations: Linear PDEs

 \subsection{The Wave Equation}

 We now consider the class of linear hyperbolic separable PDEs.
 The prototype of this set of equations is the wave equation in $\Omega=[0,L]^d$, for instance in three dimensions, i.e. with $d=3$,

-on the torus (with $L=2\pi$) or on the cube with Dirichlet boundary conditions (with $L=\pi$).
+on the torus or on a cuboid with right angles with Dirichlet boundary conditions.
 The analysis, \emph{mutatis mutandis}, follows closely that of the heat equation.
 In fact the fundamental solution here is made up of an infinite superposition of trigonometric oscillating modes both in space and time.
-So each mode of these solutions will follow a space-time periodic evolution and the corresponding CF is again of order one as for the heat equation.
+So each mode of these solutions will follow a space-time periodic or quasi-periodic evolution and the corresponding CF is again of order one as for the heat equation.
 So, according to our definition of turbulent solutions, the solutions of the wave equation as well cannot have turbulent behaviour.
-Similar results are obtained for any other linear hyperbolic separable PDEs.
+Similar results are obtained for any other linear hyperbolic separable PDEs on smooth domains.